ancilcleetus/My-Learning-Journey/Data-Structures-and-Algorithms/README.md

         - Time Complexity:
         The time complexity of this function is $O(n)$, where n is the number of elements in the input array.
 This is because the function iterates through the array once, checking each element and potentially swapping elements if they are zeros.
         - Space Complexity:
-        The space complexity is O(1) because the function only uses a constant amount of extra space regardless of the size of the input array.
+        The space complexity is $O(1)$ because the function only uses a constant amount of extra space regardless of the size of the input array.
     - Also check whether we can transform the input to ease the optimization
         - If it's a collection, does sorting / grouping help ?
         - If it's a tree, can we transform it into an array or a linked list ?
+    - Introduce a Data Structure or Abstract Data Type
+        - This is where the study of data structures (and experience implementing and using them) really helps.
+If you can identify the bottleneck, you can start to try to throw data structures at the problem to see if there are any performance or spatial gains.
+        - Note that the data structure doesn't need to be fancy.
+In above optimized solution, we introduced a boolean variable `consec_zeros_flag` and an integer variable `consec_zeros_count` and reduced the Space Complexity.
+Sometimes that's all you need.
-    -
+    - Introduce an Algorithm Technique
+        - Divide and Conquer, Recursion, Memoization etc.